 Exposure depends on aperture and shutter speed, as well as the camera's sensitivity to light (controlled by the ISO).
-"Exposure" is also shorthand for a photograph or frame (a frame of film).

-Exposure Fusion Combination of bracketed photos in such a way that highlight details are taken from the underexposed photos and shadow details from the overexposed ones.
+"Exposure" is also shorthand for a photograph or way that highlight details are taken from the underexposed photos and shadow details from the overexposed ones.

-EV (Exposure Value) A measure of exposure which is the equivalent of a stop.
-In the absolute sense, EV is defined as the exposure from a photo taken at 1 second, f/1, and ISO 100.
+Exposure Fusion A family of HDR Styles / Methods, based on combining bracketed photos in such a is defined as the exposure from a photo taken at 1 second, f/1, and ISO 100.
 In the relative sense, the correct exposure is normally 0 EV and any deviation is measured in positive or negative EV from that mark.